eejai42/eapi-airtable-dotnet-seed/README.md

     2. Replace `payload.TABLEXYZs` with a reference to the table you requested above.
     2. Press F5.

-This will create a local python sdk for your EffortlesAPI endpoint - allowing you to immediately begin writing code:
+This will create a local dotnet sdk for your EffortlesAPI endpoint - allowing you to immediately begin writing code:

     guest = SMQGuest("amqps://effortlessapi-rmq.ssot.me/you-project-xyz")